aoloe/cpp-qt-signal-slots/README.md

 Two remarks:

 - You will need to define `listButtonPushed`, in the same way you did for `detailsButtonPushed`.
-- Normally, you will attach _Exit
+- Normally, you will attach _Quit_ to a menu or a button.
+We don't have (yet) and Qt allows us to directly attach it to the `ctrl-Q` shortcut.